 It kind of makes some sense.

-If you look at the area around the school, while it would be unfair to say that the Sandy Hook Elementary is surrounded by woods, it wouldn't be too far off.
+If you look at the area around the school, while it would be unfair to say that Sandy Hook Elementary is surrounded by woods, it wouldn't be too far off.

-Most of the school's north to west side was Woods, as well as the east-southeast side, with only one paved driveway leading to the school.
+Most of the school's north to west side was woods, as well as the east-southeast side, with only one paved driveway leading to the school.

-With that road obviously blocked off, the Woods became a preferable way to reach the school for people who had reason to want to be there.
+With that road obviously blocked off, the woods became a preferable way to reach the school for people who had reason to want to be there.

-That was the case for two reporters, who were trying to get better coverage than they were being allowed to at that point.
+That was the case for two reporters who were trying to get better coverage than they were being allowed to at that point.

 The police confronted them, guns drawn, questioned them, and released them.